luna/luna-book/basic-datatypes.md

 >
 > Currently, the type of a numeric literal is decided based on the presence of decimal point.
 This means, that `1` has the type `Int`, while `1.0` has the type `Real`.
 In the future releases of Luna, the numeric literals will be polymorphic, allowing to write expressions like `1.7 + 2`.

 They support basic arithmetic operators and mathematical functions.
-Consult the relevant (TODO: LINK) part of Std docs.
+Consult the relevant (TODO: LINK) part of Std docs for more details.

 Text
 ----